 Here are a few of the more interesting prefab designs we've read about lately:

 - "Alley houses" -- 8 feet wide, 4 stories tall

-To find out more about living and home, check out the links on the next page.
+To find out more about living and home, check out the links below.

 - Bartz, Bianca.
 "25 Prefab Homes."
 TrendHunter.com.
 July 20, 2008.
 (April 25, 2011) http://www.trendhunter.com/slideshow/25-prefab-homes

 - Connors, Tiffany.
 "How Prefab Houses Work."
 HowStuffWorks.com.
 Sept.
 27, 2007.
 (April 25, 2011) https://home.howstuffworks.com/prefab-house.htm

 - Lahay, Bill.
 "Pre-fab homes can be earth-friendly."
 The Miami Herald.
 April 24, 2011.
 (April 25, 2011) http://www.miamiherald.com/2011/04/24/2177703/pre-fab-homes-can-be-earth-friendly.html